carlosngo/StoryX/README.md

 # System Overview

-A system for screenwriters to generate a first draft of a screenplay adaptation from a short story.
+- A system for screenwriters to generate a first draft of a screenplay adaptation from a short story
+- Extracts story elements from a short story text file using Natural Language Processing
+- Represents the story elements as abstract data structures
+- Generates a screenplay from the abstract story representation downloadable in PDF and TeX formats
+- Built using Django, SQLite, spaCy, and TeX Live

 ## System Features